temporalio/documentation/docs-src/cli/batch/terminate.md

 ---

 The `temporal batch terminate` command terminates a Batch job with the provided Job ID.
-A reason for terminating the Batch Job can also be provided for future reference.
+For future reference, provide a reason for terminating the Batch Job.

 `temporal batch terminate --job-id=MyJobId --reason=JobReason`

-Use the command options listed below to change the behavior of this command.
+Use the following options to change the behavior of this command.

 - [--fields](/cli/cmd-options/fields)